• Skip to primary navigation

 Patchwork quilted denim star

-I really enjoyed making these patchwork quilted stars, so I ended up making three of them.
+I enjoyed making these patchwork quilted stars, so I made three.
 Often when making decorations, I make three as I find displaying decorations in odd numbers as I find it more appealing.

 three_denim_patchwork_quilted_stars

 I like the idea of making larger ones to use as quilted heat mats for the dining table at Christmas.
-They would go with the patchwork denim table mats I made.
+They would go with the patchwork denim table mats, mug rugs, and fabric bowls.
+Check out these other easy Christmas sewing projects, including these hanging denim fabric star ornaments.

-There is a tutorial for more rustic denim stars on Pictureboxblue, these are also made with denim scraps.
+A tutorial for more rustic denim stars on Pictureboxblue, also made with denim scraps.
 I have also upholstered some chairs with denim hexagon patchwork.

 How_to_make_denim_patchwork_quilted_stars